Aliases for ALDH3A1 Gene

 GeneCards Summary for ALDH3A1 Gene

 ALDH3A1 (Aldehyde Dehydrogenase 3 Family Member A1) is a Protein Coding gene.
-Diseases associated with ALDH3A1 include sjogren-larsson syndrome and breast adenocarcinoma.
-Among its related pathways are Metabolism and cytochrome P450.
+Diseases associated with ALDH3A1 include Sjogren-Larsson Syndrome and Breast Adenocarcinoma.
+Among its related pathways are Histidine metabolism and Phase II conjugation.
 GO annotations related to this gene include oxidoreductase activity and aldehyde dehydrogenase (NAD) activity.
 An important paralog of this gene is ALDH3B1.

 UniProtKB/Swiss-Prot for ALDH3A1 Gene